adjadeguene/Defi-IA-JASY/README.md

 ## Project description

 This was a Meteo-France challenge performed in groups of 4 people.
 The goal was to predict the acculumated daily rainfall on ground stations.
 Although we have tested a variety of methods to deal with this problem, the ones which gave the best trade-off between lowest MAPE score and fidelity to the data structure were CNNs.
-The CNN code can be found in the Defi_IA.py file.
+The CNN code can be found in the **Defi_IA.py** file.

 ## Main results

 ## Technical requirements

-The packages required to run this code have been listed in the \bold{requirements.txt} file.
+The packages required to run this code have been listed in the **requirements.txt** file.
 Other technical requirements?